Roasted Turkey with Bourbon Turkey Brine

 BRINING THE TURKEY:

-- Remove the offal items (neck, giblets, heart and liver) from the turkey and save for gravy.
+- Remove the offal items (neck, giblets, heart and liver) from a 12-14 pound turkey and save for gravy.
 Use a large food storage container, stock pot or brining bag to hold the turkey and the brine.
 Add the turkey to the container and pour the brine over the bird.
 Seal up the container and brine for 12-18 hours in the refrigerator, turning the turkey over at least once during the brining process.

 MAKING THE COMPOUND BUTTER: